 One easy way to approach this is to put my head down, put my blinders on, and just do the work that I believe matters.
 On most days, I can do that.
 I could also stop following, reading, and engaging with the critics, but that would open me to claims of living in an echo chamber.
 Generally, I’m in agreement with George Siemens about being willing to “…listen to the critique and insight that smart people have to offer” and I think hard about “… our obligation to pursue questions about unsavoury [sic.
 “Canadian”] topics that we disagree with or even find unethical.”

-What I’m struggling with lately is that I’ve come to believe that in about 98%1 of the cases, the critique and the resistance comes from people with whom I am almost entirely in violent agreement with.
+What I’m struggling with lately is that I’ve come to believe that in about 98% ((with a margin of error of about 2.7%)) of the cases, the critique and the resistance comes from people with whom I am almost entirely in violent agreement with.
 That is, we all believe that students deserve amazing learning experiences, irrespective of modality.
 We all believe that the “disruptive innovation” narrative is a bunch of hooey, particularly as applied to higher education.
 We all have serious concerns about privacy and student ownership of data.
 And, frankly, we ALL think that much of what passes as “educational technology” today is crap.

 My fear though, particularly lately, is that the resistance will cause us to throw the learning innovation baby out with the ed. tech. bath water.